QuEraComputing/Bloqade.jl/docs/src/julia.md

 !!! info

-    Multi-stage programming (MSP) is a variety of metaprogramming in which compilation is divided into a series of intermediate phases, allowing typesafe run-time code generation.
+    Multi-stage programming (MSP) is a variety of metaprogramming in which compilation is divided into a series of intermediate phases, allowing type-safe run-time code generation.
 Statically defined types are used to verify that dynamically constructed types are valid and do not violate the type system.

     -- Wikipedia